Veronica0206/Extension_projects/Part 5/OpenMx_demo5.md

-Estimating knots and Knot-knot Association of PBLSGMs in the framework of individual measurement occasions
+Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions
 ================
 Jin Liu